yt-project/yt/doc/source/visualizing/interactive_data_visualization.rst

 along the line of sight (press *2*) which is equivalent to :meth:`~yt.visualization.volume_rendering.off_axis_projection.off_axis_projection`.
 Pressing *h* key will print all available key bindings in the terminal window.
+More advanced initialization of interactive volume renderer can be found in :ref:`cookbook-opengl-vr`.